Notifications

 • providing Alberta-specific information on our wildlife disease web pages

-2. A report on the 2006 surveillance efforts was completed.
+• A report on the 2006 surveillance efforts was completed:

-• Only three birds (2 gulls, 1 mallard) were found to have low pathogenic strains of avian influenza.
+• only 3 birds (2 gulls, 1 mallard) were found to have low pathogenic strains of avian influenza

-There was no evidence that this strain occurred in North American wild birds.
-However, mixing of Eurasian and North American birds in Arctic breeding areas was seen as a possible means for this strain to come to North America with migrating birds in late summer and fall.
+There was no evidence that the highly pathogenic strain occurred in North American wild birds.
+However, mixing of Eurasian and North American birds in Arctic breeding areas could potentially introduce this strain to North America with migrating birds in late summer and fall.

 • Avian influenza surveillance